themaplelab/API_migration_Rascal/README.md

-## JUnit 5 migrations
+## Loomizer

-A set of Rascal transformations for helping developers to migrate JUnit 4 test cases to JUnit 5.
+A set of Rascal transformations for helping developers to migrate traditional Threading APIs to Loom APIs.

 ### Requirements